Steve Randall: Episode status

-"The Trial" (September 11, 1952) is available for viewing on the Internet Archive.
+The series' final episode, "The Trial" (September 11, 1952), is available for viewing on the Internet Archive.
 Four episodes (June 12, July 3, August 14, and September 11, 1952) are in the J. Fred MacDonald collection at the Library of Congress.

 Critical response

 Critic Jack Gould wrote in The New York Times in 1953 that a repeat of an episode was "just as familiar and just as tired" as it had been previously, with "the usual quota of murders, an oomphy siren and tough guys talking out of the side of the mouth."

 A capsule review in the trade publication Billboard said that Douglas "is adept at lending importance where little or none is due."
 As a result, it added, the series "often rises above its material."

 Syndicated critic John Crosby wrote, "As adventure whodunits go, this is a pretty good one."